Gonzagadavid/calendar-json-api/README.md

 ## By month name and year

-Returns the calendar of the month and last year as a parameter in the url
+Returns the month and year calendar entered as a parameter in the url

 ```url
 http://localhost:3500/month/<monthName>?year=<yearValue>